petros-d/docs/cloud/environment-variables.md

 3. Specify an environment variable key and value in the table.
 For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
 This will permanently hide the variable's value from all users in your Workspace.

-    When you finish configuring the environment variable, click **Add**.
+    When you're finished configuring the environment variable, click **Add**.

     ![Add Variables button highlighted in the Environment Variables configuration table](/img/docs/add-variable.png)